How Alcohol And Depression Are Related

 Treating SUD and depression comorbidity

 Treatment for individuals who have been diagnosed with a combination of depression and SUD may be similar to the treatment of each individual disorder with a few exceptions.
 Both begin with a thorough examination of the patient’s medical history and family history, a psychological self-assessment via questionnaire, and a preliminary interview.
-Once the psychologist has referenced their findings with the DSM-V, a diagnosis may follow.
+Once the psychologist has referenced their findings with the DSM-5, a dual diagnosis may follow.

-Treatment for depression and alcohol use disorder may include behavioral therapy such as cognitive behavioral therapy and medication.
+Treatment options for depression and alcohol use disorder may include behavioral therapy such as cognitive behavioral therapy and medication.
 Depending on the severity of the patient’s dependence on alcohol, medication might consist of a combination of anti-depressants and medicines designed to help people stop or reduce their alcohol consumption.

 It may be necessary for patients with a chemical dependency on alcohol to undergo a detoxification procedure in a clinic under the care of a physician specializing in addiction.
 Group therapy and treatment at a rehabilitation center may also be prescribed.